 At the outset of my cancer battle, I realized that it won’t be enough to just rely on the medical treatments and then hope that things will just be back to normal.
 I knew that many things might have contributed to me developing cancer: genetics, nutrition, exposure to toxins, exposure to radiation (Tschernobyl), and stress.

+I realized quickly that getting back to the same lifestyle I lived prior to being diagnosed would probably lead me to a recurrence of cancer.
+So, it was time to change.
 You can read more about all the changes I implemented since the beginning of my cancer journey here.
 One of them was detox and one of the biggest parts of it was the switch to exclusively clean cosmetics.
+I researched which ingredients are the most toxic and these were the first to remove from anything my skin would come in contact with.

 The most toxic chemicals to avoid